 Green River Overlook

-This view is very similar to Grand View Point, only this time you are looking out over the Green River.
+This view is very similar to Grand View Point, only this time you are looking out over the Green River, Soda Springs Basin, and the Maze district.
 Two rivers carved the canyons that you see at Canyonlands National Park, the Green River, which you see here, and the mighty Colorado River, which also worked its magic and carved out the Grand Canyon.

 From the Green River Overlook, continue on Upheaval Dome Road until it dead-ends at another parking lot.
 From here, you can hike to two viewpoints over Upheaval Dome.

 Upheaval Dome is a large crater that was most likely formed by a meteorite, although there are other theories about its creation.
 This is a unique spot to explore in Canyonlands because it looks much different from the canyons you see from the overlooks.

 To get the viewpoints you will have to do some hiking.
 It’s an easy to moderate hike on well-marked trails.
 There are two overlooks and the second one was our favorite.
 The entire hike is 1.8 miles round trip and it takes 1 to 1.5 hours to hike the whole thing.